stroxler/pyre-notes-and-tools/pycon-2025/typing-ecosystem-v1.md

 This talk covers recent rapid shifts in the tooling and library ecosystem that are actively underway
 - New type checkers like Pyrefly, ty, and zuban
-- A steady increase in type availability in key packages like numpy and SqlAlchemy
+- A steady increase in type availability in key packages like NumPy and SQLAlchemy
 - AI development shows signs of rapidly accelerating the changes already making types easier to use and more valuable

 I'd like to note that this github blog came out *as I was writing* this proposal:
 - https://github.blog/news-insights/octoverse/the-new-identity-of-a-developer-what-changes-and-what-doesnt-in-the-ai-era/
   - Search for "Octoverse" in the "Ecosystem Signals" (sorry I can't figure out how to link a section header)
-- They note that Typescript development is up sharply, overtaking Python and javascript in 2025
+- They note that TypeScript development is up sharply, overtaking Python and JavaScript in 2025
 - They explicitly hypothesize that the role of types in handling AI may be a driving factor

 ## What Attendees will learn

-- Changes in python tooling that make types easier to add and more useful for hacking
+- Changes in Python tooling that make types easier to add and more useful for hacking
-- Changes in the python library ecosystem to use types better, and sometimes get functionality for free from types
+- Changes in the Python library ecosystem to use types better, and sometimes get functionality for free from types
 - How AI development may rapidly accelerate these trends
   - Further bringing down the costs of adding and using types
   - Greatly increasing the importance of types for validating generated code and limiting hallucinations